boisgera/pandoc/README.md

 Use the pandoc command-line tool to convert documents in/to markdown, html, latex, etc.

-This library is still in its alpha stage;
+This library is still in the alpha stage;
 to get you a feel of the API, have a look at the [test suite][].

 [test suite]: https://github.com/boisgera/pandoc/blob/master/pandoc/tests.md